polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 $ docker-compose -f dev.yml -f tutorial0.yml up
 ```

-You'll see output from the following components:
+You'll see output from the following services:
 1. `homechain`: A [geth](https://github.com/ethereum/go-ethereum) node running a toy copy of our "homechain".
 In production use, "homechain" may be the Ethereum mainnet or a limited-access Ethereum private network.
 More on that later.
 1. `sidechain`: Another geth instance running a "sidechain".
 In production, "sidechains" will be used to address scalability concerns and support limit-access artifact sharing.
 1. `ipfs`: A sole IPFS node responsible for hosting all artifacts in our development testnet